Orcuslc/blog.io/_posts/2017-04-19-Solutions-to-LeetCode-C++.md

 - (134. Gas Station ): see comments in the code; beat 26.88%;

 - (275. H-Index II ): bisearch; beat 65.01%;
+- (239. Sliding Window Maximum ): use deque to store index; beat 54.69%;